Delete search term

 Results

-• Include paratransit services into the scope of the Federal Act on the Elimination of Discrimination against People with Disabilities (BehiG)
+1. Expanding the scope of the Federal Act on the Elimination of Discrimination against People with Disabilities (DDA) to cover paratransit services.

-• Paratransit services for persons with disabilities should be integrated into public transport services in an appropriate form by making them subject to the Passenger Transport Act.
+2. Integrating paratransit services into public transport by subjecting them to the Passenger Transport Act.

 ZHAW Publikationsdatenbank